ExaESM-WP4/Containers-for-Scientific-Computing/04_hands_on_sessions.md

 ### Discussion

 There is no strong conventions about how to name volumes / directories bound into containers.
-It's wise to avoid any name used in the ((Linux) Filesystem Hierarchy Standard)[https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard], however.
+It's wise to avoid any name used in the [(Linux) Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), however.

 ## D.1: Deploy (via registry)